joaomelo/balance/README.md

 # Contribution
 _Should I help?_

-Lembrar do podcast com cara do SQLite no changelog
+Lembrar do podcast com o cara do SQLite no changelog.

-# Wrapping up
-_So what?_
-_Any expectations for the future?_

-The project has very limited ambitions.
-Although some bugs will undoubtedly come, there are not many more things to do as long as I can see.
-If you need any help, I'm glad to listen.
-Just contact me via [Twitter](https://twitter.com/joaomeloplus).

-🖖 Live long and prosper.

-# License
-Made by [João Melo](https://twitter.com/joaomeloplus) and licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.